CSUBioGroup/MSCMG-main/README.md

-# Multi-Stage Conditional Molecular Generation with GPT:Integrating Active Fine-Tuning and Reinforcement Learning for Drug Discovery
+# Multi-Stage Conditional Molecular Generation with Active Fine-Tuning and Reinforcement Learning for Targeted Drug Discovery

 ---
 This repository contains the implementation of the Conditional